Positive relationships for families: why they’re important

 - Plan for difficult conversations, especially with teenagers.
 For example, sex, drugs, alcohol, academic difficulties and money are topics that families can find difficult to talk about.
 It helps to think through your feelings and values before these topics come up.

-- Encourage your children and partner with praise.
+- Encourage your children with praise.
 For example, ‘It’s a big help when you bring the bins in without being asked, Leo.
-Thanks!’.
+Thanks!’

-- Show appreciation, love and encouragement through words and affection.
+- Let everyone in the family know that you love and appreciate them.
 This can be as simple as saying ‘I love you’ to your children each night when they go to bed.

 Positive non-verbal communication